lunarc/lunarc_docs/docs/getting_started/gfxlauncher.md

 | Aurora GPU (A100) | Upgraded Aurora GPU server with NVIDIA A100. | -->

 Please note that for a given application not all resources are shown in the launcher dialog box.
 Which resources are displayed is determined by the application.
-The remaining groups with names starting differently from **Applications**, will start applications and tools on the login-nodes.
-The login-nodes are only suitable for lightweight work, consuming limited CPU time and memory.

 ## Resource requirements
 When using the cog wheel button of the **Requirements** option in the job launcher main window you get to the resource specification window: